University of Gothenburg

 Our research is concentrated in three key areas: Climate and climate change, where we study how the climate is changing and the consequences of this; The Geosphere, where we explore the Earth's internal processes and sustainable ways of using natural resources; and Earth Surface Processes, where we study landscape changes, land use, and ecosystems in a changing climate.

-In our research projects, we tackle sustainability challenges with applied, innovative solutions.
-Here we present some of our current projects.
+Research projects at the Department of Earth Sciences tackle sustainability challenges with applied, innovative solutions.
+Here, we present some of our current projects.